Destiny 2: The Red War (2017)

 One year after the SIVA Crisis, Cabal forces of the Red Legion launch an aerial assault on the Last City, destroying the main portion of the Tower, the headquarters of the Guardians.
 The player's Guardian and their Ghost respond by assisting the Vanguard in assaulting the Red Legion command ship.
 As they confront the Red Legion's commander, Dominus Ghaul, his forces attach a device to the Traveler and begin draining it of the Light, the power used by the Guardians.
 The Guardian loses their powers and is nearly killed by Ghaul.
-Waking two days after the attack, the Guardian locates their Ghost, who can still heal the Guardian but can no longer resurrect them.
+Waking up two days after the attack, the Guardian locates their Ghost, who can still heal the Guardian but can no longer resurrect them.
 They find a haven known as "the Farm" in the European Dead Zone (EDZ) with the assistance of Suraya Hawthorne, a non-Guardian human from the outskirts of the Last City.

 The Guardian follows a vision to encounter a shard of the Traveler hidden in a forest within the EDZ.
-Ghost interfaces with the shard and both its and the Guardian's Light are restored.
-After restoring long-range communications, Hawthorne intercepts a distress call from Commander Zavala, urging surviving Guardians to travel to Saturn's moon Titan and assist in mounting a counter-offensive.
+Ghost interfaces with the shard and both it and the Guardian's connection to the Light are restored.
+After restoring long-range communications, Hawthorne intercepts a distress call from Commander Zavala, urging surviving Guardians to travel to Saturn's moon Titan to assist in preparing to mount a counter-offensive.
 Against Hawthorne's objections, the Guardian travels to Titan, which has been overrun by the Hive.
 With assistance from Deputy Commander Sloane, they learn that the Red Legion was dispatched to the Milky Way in response to a distress call sent during the Taken War two years prior, and that Ghaul possesses a superweapon known as the Almighty, a space station capable of destroying stars.
 Resistance to Cabal rule has resulted in entire star systems being destroyed.
 The intelligence also reveals that the Almighty is positioned near the Sun, breaking up the planet Mercury as fuel.
 Zavala tasks the Guardian to find Ikora Rey and Cayde-6 to assist in a counterattack to retake the Last City.
-During this time, it is shown that Ghaul, aided by his mentor, the Consul, overthrew and exiled Emperor Calus and took control of the Cabal, and has been studying the Traveler in order to learn how to use the Light and legitimize himself as Emperor.
+During this time, it is shown that Ghaul, aided by his mentor, the Consul, overthrew and exiled Emperor Calus and took control of the Cabal, and has been studying the Traveler in order to learn how to utilise the Light.